Search the FAQ

 4. Host with another provider - this option requires that you have the primary and secondary DNS of your provider and carries no charge from GKG.
 You will need to contact the company that will host your web site to get this information.
 You will be required to enter the host names instead of the IP numbers.

-To register your own DNS, go to our Account and Domain Management section and click on Register/Modify a DNS.
+To register your own DNS, go to our Register/Modify a DNS section.
 Select Register DNS and fill in the form and press submit to provide GKG with the needed information.
 You MUST meet the following criteria for your form to be processed:

 1. The parent domain must be registered with GKG (ex: if you want to register DNS.FOO.COM, FOO.COM must first be registered with GKG.NET).